crazoter/My-Docs/docs/manga_reviews.md

     * The way tension is defused in the manga can get abit repetitive over time
     * Some side characters don't really get fleshed out, can feel a little shallow at times
     * [SPOILER] Shirou literally gets zero character development which is honestly such a waste of potential
-    * Has a tendency to flesh out a character in 1 arc, then just toss them aside for the rest of the story
+    * Has a tendency to flesh out a character in 1 arc, then just toss them aside for the rest of the story; kinda lazy for the author to do that if you ask me
 * **Should you read it:** Some parts feel a little draggy, but in general worth reading; truly a rollercoaster of emotions.
 I didn't really appreciate this manga while I was reading it, but thinking back, I think it was quite funny in general.
 * **Will I re-read it:** Probably not, there's too many fillers, but some parts are legit hilarous
 * **Tidbit**: ( ⚆ _ ⚆ ) ( ⚆ _ ⚆ ) when they find out what sucking blood really means to vampires